Access4all/a11y-checklist/en/wcag/3.3.1-error-identification/error-messages-in-forms/README.md

 ## Description

-Error messages in forms are implemented barrier-free: Automatically recognized input errors provide a clear indication (in text form) of the incorrect element in the error message and are clearly linked to it.
+Error messages in forms are implemented barrier-free: input errors can be experienced on different perception channels (e.g. not only visually, but also with a screen reader) and the corresponding input fields can be identified.

 ## Method

-Interact with the form and check whether error messages are displayed as expected.
+Interact with the form and check whether errors can also be experienced with a screen reader and whether faulty elements can be identified.

 ## Details on web applicability (specific test steps)